 Ah, a place that's probably on everybody's dream trip list.
 So much so that my parents' dream was to live on Oahu, a beautiful place they'd lived after they first got married, and where we lived from 1994-2001.
 I'm not going to lie, Hawaii is a pretty expensive place, but like everywhere else, there are ways to get around it.
-Check for flash sales and other discounts offered by Hawaiian Airlines, which just started flying non-stop from New York City two years ago, so no more excuses, east-coasters!
-Their website even offers bundled vacation packages combining several nights' accommodations with airfare and other island activities on Oahu, Maui, Kauai, and the Big Island.
+Check for flash sales and other discounts offered by Hawaiian Airlines, which just started flying non-stop from New York City in June of 2012, so no more excuses, east-coasters!
+Their website even offers bundled vacation packages combining several nights' accommodations with airfare and other island activities on Oahu, Maui, Kauai, and Hawaii Island.
 If you're a cruise-lover and can only spare a week of vacation time, you're in luck!
 Norwegian Cruise Lines offers a 7-day cruise onboard the Pride of America, taking you around the Hawaiian Islands with stops in Kahului, Maui; Hilo and Kona on the Big Island; and on Kauai before returning you to Honolulu, a great way to get a taste of the islands.

 Book it: Pride of America, Norwegian Cruise Lines, from $899 per person for a 7-day cruise.
 Always check NCL's Last Minute Cruise Deals page, you know, just in case.

 Book it: Timeless Beijing, from $988 per person.
 A Tale of China's Two Great Cities, Beijing & Shanghai, from $1,129 per person.
-12-day tour of The Middle Kingdom, from $1,619 per person.
+12-day tour of The Middle Kingdom, from $1,719 per person.
 All tours are offered by World Spree and include international airfare from San Francisco or L.A.

-Book it: Cruises onboard Norwegian Getaway start at $449 per person.
-Cruises onboard Norwegian Breakaway start at $549 per person.
+Book it: Cruises onboard Norwegian Getaway start at $599 per person.
+Cruises onboard Norwegian Breakaway start at $599 per person.
 Great news for solo travelers: Norwegian's ships offer a special section full of studio-style staterooms that help to lower costs if you're traveling alone.

 Who says you can't afford to take a safari in Africa?
 You just have to know where to look.
 Keep an eye out for sales at tour companies like G Adventures, Intrepid Travel, and others that frequently run tours to Africa.
 SmarTours is having a sale right now on a 9-day trip to South Africa that includes airfare from New York City on South African Airways, four nights' accommodations in Cape Town, two nights' accommodations in Kruger National Park, the flight from Cape Town to Johannesburg, a guided tour of Cape Town, and a full-day open-vehicle guided safari in Kruger National Park.
 If a Kenya safari is more your style, Intrepid Travel offers an 8-day trip to Nairobi, Lake Nakuru, Lake Naivasha, Loita Hills, and gives you time at the Masai Mara National Reserve.

-Book it: SmarTours' sale for the Cape Town & Safari Express tour ends on Mar.
-12, so if you want to take advantage of the sale price (from $1,899 per person including airfare from New York City), don't wait—prices go up to from $2,399 per person once the sale is over.
-The Kenya Wildlife Safari tour is available from Intrepid Travel, from $1,165 per person, land only.
+Book it: SmarTours' sale for the Cape Town & Safari Express tour ends on Apr.
+23rd, so if you want to take advantage of the sale price (from $1,899 per person including airfare from New York City), don't wait—prices go up to from $2,399 per person once the sale is over.
+The Kenya Wildlife Safari tour is available from Intrepid Travel, from $1,105 per person, land only.

-Although technically India did earn a spot on Budget Travel's To Go Or Not To Go: 2014 list due to last year's violent streak against women, things seem to be calming down now, and with strength in numbers, you'll be fine with a group if you go.
+Although technically India did earn a spot on Budget Travel's To Go Or Not To Go: 2014 list due to 2013's violent streak against women, things seem to be calming down now, and with strength in numbers, you'll be fine with a group if you go.
 SmarTours offers a great, affordable 8-day tour that includes international airfare from New York City on Air India and five nights in three different Indian cities: one night in Delhi, two nights in Agra, and two nights in Jaipur.
 The trip includes all transportation within the country, daily breakfast and a farewell group dinner, and an extensive sightseeing plan that includes guided trips to the Taj Mahal, Agra Fort, the Red Fort in Delhi, the Memorial to Mahatma Gandhi, and an elephant ride to Amber Fort in Jaipur.

-Book it: You'll have to act quickly on this one as SmarTours is currently having a sale that prices this tour from $1,299 per person if you book by Feb.
-12th.
+Book it: You'll have to act quickly on this one as SmarTours is currently having a sale that prices this tour from $1,299 per person if you book by Apr.
+23rd.
 After that point, the prices rise to $1,799 per person, so don't wait!
 World Spree also has a brand new Incredible India travel package that includes international airfare from New York City, L.A., San Francisco, or Vancouver; 9 nights' accommodations in five-star hotels; an extensive sightseeing program including entrance fees; all transfers and transportation within the country, and most meals, from $1,499 per person for a 12-day trip.

 Book it: 11-Day Australia on Sale: Sydney & Melbourne, Travelscene, from $1,799 per person based on double occupancy.
-The same company also offers a similar 11-day trip to Sydney and Cairns from $1,999 per person, as well as an 11-day trip to Brisbane and Adelaide from $1,999 per person.
-All must be booked by Feb.
-24th for travel between May 1 and Jun.
+The same company also offers a similar 11-day trip to Sydney and Cairns from $1,999 per person, as well as an 11-day trip to Brisbane and Adelaide from $2,299 per person.
+All must be booked by Mar.
+31st for travel between May 1 and Jun.
 21, 2015.